lincc-frameworks/nested-pandas/docs/reference/nestedframe.rst

 .. note::
    The NestedFrame extends the Pandas.DataFrame interface, so all methods of Pandas.DataFrame are available.
-The following methods are extended to support NestedFrame functionality.
+The following methods are a mix of newly added methods and extended methods from Pandas DataFrame to support NestedFrame functionality.
 Please reference the Pandas documentation for more information. https://pandas.pydata.org/docs/reference/frame.html